6 Guys Tell Me the Real Reason Why They've Suddenly Stopped Talking to You.

 While our mother's tell us we're one in a million, when it comes to dating, you're just one of the 2 million women in the city experiencing the same thing.
 I've dated men from 10+ different countries, have lived in multiple urban cities, and while each "break up" is slightly different, they all have the same message at the end of the day.

-You lose control in the first place.
+hypothesis 2: You lose the control in the first place

 The second dating error we make is giving them the power to choose if they're into into us or not.